Cited Text Spans for Citation Text Generation: A Large-Scale CTS Dataset: Distant vs. Human Labeling

 When authors cite a paper, they locate salient passages and compose a citation text grounded in these cited text spans (CTS).
-Unfortunately, such fine-grained CTS information is not recorded anywhere; even an author may not be able to precisely retrieve the CTS that they used.
+Unfortunately, such fine-grained CTS information is not recorded anywhere; even an author may not be able to precisely identify the CTS that they used.
 While prior CTS retrieval systems have trained on small, human-annotated CTS datasets \cite{jaidka2018insights, jaidka2019cl,aburaed-etal-2020-multi,chandrasekaran2020overview}, we argue that the relatively low inter-annotator agreement of these datasets suggests there can be multiple reasonable CTS for a given citation, just as there can be multiple valid extractive summaries of a document (see Section \ref{sec:manual_CTS_findings}).
-Thus, automatically-labeled CTS is not necessarily of lower quality than human-annotated CTS, as long as the automatic labels identify one of these multiple reasonable candidates.
-In this section, we use ROUGE-based retrieval, with the gold citation text as query, to automatically label plausible CTS candidates to create a large-scale CTS dataset without expensive and time-consuming human annotations.
-We demonstrate that our automatically-labeled CTS are of comparable quality to existing human-annotated datasets.
+Thus, distantly-labeled CTS is not necessarily of lower quality than human-annotated CTS, as long as the distant labels identify one of these multiple reasonable candidates.
+In this section, we use a simple distant approach, with the gold citation text as query, to automatically label plausible CTS candidates to create a large-scale CTS dataset without expensive and time-consuming human annotations.
+We demonstrate that our distantly-labeled CTS are of comparable quality to existing human-annotated datasets.